-If you did not enroll prior to January 1, 2012, you will not be permitted to enroll in the LTC plan.
-Participants who enrolled before that date may continue to be participants under the Plan.
-See "Long-Term Disability (LTD)" on page 55 for more information.
+Effective January 1, 2012, no new participants were permitted to enroll in the LTC Plan.
+Participants who enrolled on or before December 31, 2011, may continue to be participants under the LTC Plan.
+See the "Long-Term Care insurance" subsection of the Insurance Benefits section for more information.